ddftwiki/ssg/resources/templates/md/pages/Doomsday-Codex.md

 Another related collection of articles is the [Doomsday-Library](https://github.com/Bennotsi-MTG/Doomsday-Library).
 This is a collection of archived articles that have become obsolete, for example due to the format evolving, or because certain cards have been banned.
+These were mostly collated pre-SDT ban.

 This repository, and all of its contents, is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)